 It seemed Ginny had already convinced herself that she was going to be expelled from Hogwarts and sent to Azkaban for her actions.

-Amelia had attempted to console her and tell her that she wouldn't be going to Azkaban but she was fairly certain that Ginny hadn't believed her; given the state of deliria the girl was currently in.
+Amelia had attempted to console her and tell her that she wouldn't be going to Azkaban but she was fairly certain that Ginny hadn't believed her; given her current state of deliria.

 With little else she could do, Amelia simply sat with the girl and waited for Kingsley to return with word on whether or not the parents would be visiting that evening.